The Arts & Crafts

 The arts and crafts are a valued part of the curriculum at Kona Pacific.
 We believe that the development of creativity and imagination is an important part of the learning process.
 When a student is creating their own art and craftwork, regardless of the media used, they are developing a sense of self-confidence in their ability to affect the world around them.
 This sense of ownership of their education allows students to feel that they are the creator of their learning experience, not just a receiver of information.

 The Main Lesson Book

-Three dimensional art is explored through working with modeling beeswax specially produced for Waldorf schools worldwide, and with clay, felt, and eventually wood.
+Three dimensional art is explored through working with modeling various materials.
 The student finds form in the world and is able to exert their will upon ever more solid materials as they develop their fine motor skills.
 Projects through the grades offer more ways to explore a hands-on approach to making their knowledge tangible and beautiful.

 Handwork is a traditional method of training the fingers and eyes while creating practical art pieces.
 Soft materials like felt and cloth can be formed into puppets and dolls, knitting and weaving create clothing and ever more useful products.